chenxingqiang/jax-ml/doc/modules/tree.rst

 where :math:`|\widetilde{T}|` is the number of terminal nodes in :math:`T` and :math:`R(T)` is traditionally defined as the total misclassification rate of the terminal nodes.
-Alternatively, scikit-learn uses the total sample weighted impurity of the terminal nodes for :math:`R(T)`.
+Alternatively, jax-learn uses the total sample weighted impurity of the terminal nodes for :math:`R(T)`.
 As shown above, the impurity of a node depends on the criterion.
 Minimal cost-complexity pruning finds the subtree of :math:`T` that minimizes :math:`R_\alpha(T)`.